 As discussed in Section 2, new circuit structures have been adopted for the decoding logic.
 The same decoding logic circuit structures are utilized for producing the row-decode signals and the select signals of the bitline and sense amplifier muxes.
 In the discussion here, we focus on the row-decoding logic.
 In order to describe the circuit structures assumed within the different entities of the row-decoding logic, we use an illustrative example.
-Figure 14 shows the structure of the row-decoding logic for a subarray with 1024 rows.
-The row-decode glass and drivers are responsible for predecode blocks and the row-decode gates and drivers.
-The row-predecode blocks are responsible for predecoding the address bits and generating predecoded signals.
-The row-decode gates and drivers are responsible for decoding the predecoded outputs and driving the wordline load.
-Each row-predecode block can predecode a maximum of 9 bits and has a 2-level logic structure.
+Figure 13 shows the structure of the row-decode gates and drivers.
+The row-decode blocks are responsible for predecoding the address bits and generating predecoded signals.
+The row-predecode block can predecode a maximum of 9 bits and has a 2-level logic structure.
 With 1024 rows, the number of address bits required for row-decoding is 10.
-Figure 15 shows the structure of each row predecode block for a subarray with 1024 rows.
-Each row predecode block is responsible for predecoding is 2 predecode block is responsible for predecoding is 3 predecode block is responsible for predecoding 5 address bits and each of them generates 3 predecoded output bits.
-Each predecode block has two levels.
+Figure 14 shows the structure of each row predecode block for a subarray with 1024 rows.
+Each row predecode block is responsible for predecode block has two levels.
 The first level is composed of one 2-4 decode unit and one 3-8 decode unit.
 At the second level, the 4 outputs from the 2-4 decode unit and the 8 outputs from the 3-8 decode unit are combined together using 32 NAND2 gates in order to produce the 32 predecoded outputs.
 The 32 predecoded outputs from each predecode block are combined together using the 1024 NAND2 gates to generate the row decode signals.